InternLM/Tutorial/helloworld/hello_world.md

 ### 4.2 **Configure Basic Environment (Prerequisite: This chapter requires obtaining permission of 30% A100)**

-Navigate to `InternLM Studio` interface, Adjust the configuration (The process can only be carried out when the cloud machine is turned off).
+Navigate to `InternLM Studio` interface, adjust the configuration (The process can only be carried out when the cloud machine is turned off).

 ![alt text](images/img-E.png)